jungian6/Language_Design/README.txt

-The following Repo got me 100% in my Language Design Assignment :)
+The following Repo got me 100% on my Language Design Assignment :)

 How to use this language
 -----------------------